-Learn fundamental skills and basic knowledge in the area of business payroll.
-The focus of the course is primarily in the following areas: payroll and personnel record keeping, calculation of gross pay using various methods, calculation of Social Security and Medicare taxes, calculation of federal and state income taxes, calculation of federal and state unemployment taxes, journalizing and posting payroll entries, and completing various federal and state forms.
-Prerequisites: BA 111 or BA 211 or instructor permission.
-Recommended: MTH 30 and Microcomputer experience.
+Covers fundamental skills and basic knowledge in the area of business payroll; personnel record keeping; calculation of gross pay using various methods; calculation of Social Security and Medicare taxes; calculation of federal and state income and unemployment taxes; journalizing and posting payroll entries; and completing various federal and state forms.
+Prerequisites: BA 111 or BA 211.
+Recommended: BA 104.
 Audit available.

-- Demonstrate an understanding of the basic payroll accounting function and tasks.
+- Apply an understanding of the basic payroll accounting function and tasks.

 Outcome Assessment Strategies